cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/advanced-bundle-composition.md

     - Enforcing the use of the CloudBees Assurance Plugins.
     - Enabling [controller hibernation](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-admin-guide/managing-masters#_hibernation_in_managed_masters) to reduce infrastructure costs - controllers will only run when they need to.
     - Enabling [Cross Team Collaboration](https://docs.cloudbees.com/docs/admin-resources/latest/pipelines/cross-team-collaboration) notifications to allow controllers to send and receive pipeline events.

+{{% notice note %}}
->**NOTE:** In some cases we are including configuration that is enabled by default - like enabling the CloudBees SCM Reporting notifications.
+In some cases we are including configuration that is enabled by default - like enabling the CloudBees SCM Reporting notifications.
 The reason for including such configuration is that when included, it cannot be overridden at the individual controller level as we will learn below.
+{{% /notice %}}

 4. Next, let's review the `plugins.yaml` that will provide a base set of plugins for all the controllers in our CloudBees CI cluster:
 ```yaml
 plugins: